mkerrin/z3c.etree/src/z3c/etree/README.txt

 This package does not implement the ElementTree API but instead provides proxy objects that wrap some of the more common ElementTree implementations.
-Then one of these proxy objects is registered as a utility, providing the *zope.etree.interfaces.IEtree* interface, which can be looked up through the Zope component architecture.
+Then one of these proxy objects is registered as a utility, providing the *z3c.etree.interfaces.IEtree* interface, which can be looked up through the Zope component architecture.
 Thus removing the hard dependency a Python import statement introduces on any one ElementTree implementation.

-This will allow anyone interested in just trying out a module developed using *zope.etree* to use a pure Python implementation of ElementTree (which is really easy to install, but slow).
+This will allow anyone interested in just trying out a module developed using *z3c.etree* to use a pure Python implementation of ElementTree (which is really easy to install, but slow).
 While a developer who is in the final stages of going live with a new site might want to configure the same module to use lxml (which is *not* easy to install as it depends on libxml2 and libxslt but is